Research Opportunities by Department

-After completing the MLC Major Seminar, majors with strong records of scholarship and linguistic and cultural skills may be invited to pursue an Honors Project during their senior year.
+After completing the MLC Major Seminar, students with strong records of scholarship, linguistic and cultural skills may be invited to pursue an Honors Project during their senior year.
 In consultation with an advisor from the specific program, the student proposes, researches, and develops an original project related to an area of personal intellectual interest.
 This may stem from a variety of areas, including literary, cinematic, digital, or translation fields.
 Students who are conducting research abroad to support their Honors project may also apply for Burton funding.

-Through the Certificate in Literary Translation Studies, undergraduates may combine their skills in other languages and cultures, and in Linguistics, with their interest in creative writing in English.
+Through the Certificate in Literary Translation Studies, undergraduates may combine their skills in other languages and cultures, and in linguistics, with their interest in creative writing in English.
 In both collaborative environments (workshops) and individual projects (with an advisor), students work with source texts in all genres (including novels, stories, poetry, plays and videogames) to produce original translations or retranslations of texts from diverse world cultures.
-Students collect a portfolio of their translation and creative writing for the Certificate.
+Students collect a portfolio of their translation and creative writing for the certificate.

 At the annual MLC Undergraduate Research Day in April all students who have produced an Honors thesis present their work.
 Students who have completed impressive research papers in CLT 389 and excellent translation projects through the LTS program are invited to present their work.

 Students can find additional information about Honors, CLT 389, Literary Translation Studies, and individual language programs on the MLC website: www.rochester.edu/College/MLC/students/.